North Korea charges detained American with crime against state

 North Korea, which has twice tested nuclear devices, launched a rocket on December 12 that put an object into orbit.

-The launch drew U.N. condemnation as a violation of a ban on missile-related activities, but North Korea has said it was exercising its right to space exploration.
+The launch drew U.N. condemnation as a violation of a ban on missile-related activities, but the North has said it was exercising its right to space exploration.